pauloohaha/mmwave-radar-from-first-taste-to-give-up/README.md

 # RF components of Mmwave radar
 The RF part of the radar cannot be programmed directly by user.
 It can only be controlled by setting some parameters and call some APIs.
 Below I will describe the principle of some parameters in RF settings.
+This document is not suitable for beginners.
+You should at least read [Introduction to mmwave Sensing: FMCW Radars](https://training.ti.com/sites/default/files/docs/mmwaveSensing-FMCW-offlineviewing_0.pdf) before reading this document.

 Source:
 [Introduction to mmwave Sensing: FMCW Radars](https://training.ti.com/sites/default/files/docs/mmwaveSensing-FMCW-offlineviewing_0.pdf)